Register

 Keyword Efficiency Index formula

-I personally use, and always recommend an improved formula.
-Use it to get a much better estimation.
+Sometimes I also use an improved formula for better estimation.
 It takes into account real relevance of your keywords.

 Keyword Efficiency Index with Relevance